thezeroalpha/dotfiles/README.md

 2. `cd` into repository
 3. Run `install.sh`

+Remember: your configuration is *your* configuration (and this is mine).

-However, if you _do_ use this, I suggest that you use this more as inspiration than just installing everything for a full setup.
-Your configuration is *your* configuration.
-That's why I wrote `scripts/conf` to allow modular configuration.
-You choose which module you want to install, and it'll only install that specific one (and back up your old files too).
-Get more info by running `scripts/conf` without any arguments.
+However, if you _do_ decide to use this, I suggest that you do so more as inspiration, rather than installing everything for a full setup.
+That's why I wrote `scripts/conf` -- to allow modular configuration.
+You choose which configs you want to install, and it'll only install those (and back up your old files too).
+Get more info by running `scripts/conf -h`, and investigate the dotfile mappings in `./dot.map`.

 ## Scripts in `dotfiles/scripts`:
 Before you use a custom script, read what it does.
 Some may be a bit buggy, I haven't tested them on all systems.